NoiceAppOrg/noice-android/README.md

 # Noice for Android

-Welcome to the source code for the Android Noie project.
+Welcome to the source code for the Android Noice project.
 I think you'll find it pretty Noice :D

 ![image alt][1]